-Before community-card games such as Hold'em and Omaha became popular, the most widely played poker variation was Seven-Card Stud.
+Before community-card games such as Hold'em and Omaha became popular the most widely played poker variation in the world was 7-Card Stud.

-This is not to say that Stud is any better than any other variation, but it is a game worth knowing how to play.
-Every poker player should have the ability to play multiple variations of the game, and Seven-Card is one of the most popular and important.
+Every poker player should have the ability to play multiple variations of poker and 7-Card is one of the most popular and important.

-The game of 7 Card Stud can be played with two to eight players at a table.
+The game of 7 Card Stud can be played with 2-8 players at a table.
 The goal in Stud is the same as any other poker variation: win as many chips as you can, one pot at a time.

-Stud has a lot of little rules and a few quirks, but it's a simple game at its core.
-The game can be broken up into four sections:
+Stud has a lot of little rules and a few quirks but it's a simple game at its core.
+7-Card Stud rules can be broken up into four sections:

 - The Bring